 Then there were less simple times — like the American co-worker who was discovered unconscious, his entire leg severed at the railroad tracks.
 His business card was his only identification.
 This was before he borrowed my Anna Karenina book to read.
 I was worried the book might have influenced him to throw himself under the train tracks the way the main character in the book did.
 I knew he was going through a rough patch at the time.

 It wasn’t until he returned to Taiwan after a medical evacuation to the U.S. that I was able to ask him about it and put my mind to rest.
 He fully recovered by then and was wearing prosthetics.
-Did what happen have anything to do with what he read in the book?
+Did what happened have anything to do with what he read in the book?
 No, he said with a smile.
 He explained he was sleeping on the train which had parked itself for the night.
 Nobody bothered to wake him up.
 It was dark when he got up and stumbled out, and got hit by an oncoming train, if I remember correctly.